cloudveiltech/Filter-Windows/docs/ProjectStructure.md

 # Cross-platform code docs

-This document sets out to explain the high-level structure of the Filter-Windows code and how I plan for it to enable easier ports of the CV4W filtering engine to other platforms.
+This document sets out to explain the high-level structure of the Filter-Windows code and the plan for easier ports of the CV4W filtering engine to other platforms.

 There are some flaws with the way I have structured it, and some places where the restructuring is not complete, but hopefully this document will help any future contributor understand the logic behind some of the project structures.